Major post update: Grab Car has acquired Uber in Southeast Asia.

-They are a blessing when you need an instant ride in the baking heat, and a curse when you get a stinky cab with a poor driver in a car that hasn't been MOT'd in three years!
+They are a blessing when you need an instant ride in the baking heat, and a curse when you get a stinky cab, with a bad driver, in a car that hasn't been MOT'd in 10 years!

 It's a lottery.

-Other times you hold onto the door handle for dear life as you race toward the airport thinking you'd rather be 50,000 feet in the air for 13 hours on a plane than in this deathtrap.
+Other times you hold onto the door handle for dear life and gasp at every last minute application of the brakes, as you race toward the airport thinking you'd rather be 50,000 feet in the air for 13 hours than in this deathtrap.

 Why don't you just get a car?

-I have been looking, and I probably will , soon.
-I love cars, but have held off getting one here because I can't bear the thought of sitting in traffic in Bangkok and getting all stressed out by reckless driving.
+I have considered it many times, but have held off getting one here because I can't bear the thought of sitting in traffic in Bangkok and getting all stressed out by reckless driving.

 The car was cleaner than my mum's house (okay, maybe not that clean) and the driver actually drove like a normal driver that had passed a test.

-- I downloaded the app to my iPad.
+- I downloaded the app to my iPad

-- I registered an account.
+- I registered an account

-- I entered my credit card details.
+- I entered my credit card details

 - I did an in-app quote first (it said between 180-225 Baht)